soburi/zephyr/boards/raspberrypi/rpi_pico/doc/index.rst

 Overview
 ********

-The Raspberry Pi Pico and Pico W are small, low-cost, versatile boards from Raspberry Pi.
-They are equipped with an RP2040 SoC, an on-board LED, a USB connector, and an SWD interface.
+The :ref:`Raspberry Pi Pico` and Pico W are small, low-cost, versatile boards from Raspberry Pi.
+They are equipped with an :ref:`RP2040` SoC, an on-board LED, a USB connector, and an SWD interface.

-The Pico W additionally contains an Infineon CYW43439 2.4 GHz Wi-Fi/Bluetooth module.
+The Pico W additionally contains an :ref:`Infineon CYW43439` 2.4 GHz Wi-Fi/Bluetooth module.

 The USB bootloader allows the ability to flash without any adapter, in a drag-and-drop manner.